 The rights of financial services consumers provided by the banks, issuers of financial leasing and merchants, and the terms/conditions and manner in which these rights are exercised and the protection of these rights are regulated via the Law on the Protection of Financial Services Consumers (hereinafter: the LPCFS) with its latest amendments of 2015.
+Suspending education of financial services consumers as initially planned has resulted in practice in the situation wherein clients enter contractual relations with providers of financial services without basic knowledge of the importance of contractual provisions and the honouring of assumed obligations.
+Thus, the burden of client education on possible consequences of concluding contracts passed onto providers of financial services.
+The role of the NBS as regulator, and organization trusted by financial services consumers is of utmost importance.
+We believe that implementing controls of providers of financial services and related fines for established breaches is not sufficient to adequately address the lack of basic financial literacy among financial services consumers, as prerequisite for understanding obligations assumed by conclusion of contracts.
-In addition to the aforementioned law, overall technological development and the increasing significance of doing business electronically in modern society, has contributed to the development of new ways of sending offers and advertising financial services, which has created a need for additional regulation in this area through the rendering of the Law on the Protection of Financial Services Consumers in Distance

-Contracts, which entered into force in September 2018.
+In addition to the aforementioned law, overall technological development and the increasing significance of doing business electronically in modern society, has contributed to the development of new ways of sending offers and advertising financial services, which has created a need for additional regulation in this area through the rendering of the Law on the Protection of Financial Services Consumers in Distance Contracts, which entered into force in September 2018.
 The advantages of this regulation are strengthening the trust of financial services consumers in distance contracts, reduced costs of financial services providers, and the establishment of a unique legal framework for the protection of users in negotiating distance contracts on the provision of financial services.

-For the purpose of creating a legal framework that acts as a unique solution to the issue of loans indexed in Swiss Francs, the Law on the Conversion of Housing Loans Indexed in Swiss Francs (hereinafter: the Law) was adopted, which entered into force on May 2019.
+For the purpose of creating a uniform legal framework that acts as a unique solution to the issue of loans indexed in Swiss Francs, the Law on the Conversion of Housing Loans Indexed in Swiss Francs (hereinafter: the Law) was adopted, which entered into force in May 2019.
 The Law applies exclusively to private individuals who have concluded housing loan agreements with banks indexed in Swiss Francs (CHF), while this Law does not apply to those who have already converted their debt into the Euro, in accordance with some earlier available model.
+Despite expectations that the enormous quantity of litigations conducted for years regarding loan processing fees and determining nullity of currency clauses, which entails huge court and bank expenses, these expectations have unfortunately not been met.
+The ambiguity of this Law resulted in second-instance court rulings voiding indexations of housing loans in CHF, and the question arises - in which currency should these loans be processed?
+With reference to this, we believe that it would be paramount for the NBS to issue a formal opinion, because chances of modifications - specifying this by provisions of the law itself - are very slim at the present time, bearing in mind that the RS government will not be formed before the third quarter of this year.